truecharts/public/charts/stable/tailscale/docs/How-To-Guide.md

 ## Support

-- If you need more details or have a more custom setup the documentation on the [upstream](https://github.com/weejewel/wg-easy) is very complete so check the descriptions of the options there.
 - You can also reach us using [Discord](https://discord.gg/tVsPTHWTtr) for real-time feedback and support
 - If you found a bug in our chart, open a Github [issue](https://github.com/truecharts/apps/issues/new/choose)